 Under JoAnn’s leadership, the BPO’s education programs surpass reaching 50,000 Western New York students for the first time.

 JoAnn is voted #4 on the YourClassical list of the top 20 conductors of all time.

 The BPO makes its first international tour in three decades, performing at Warsaw’s prestigious Beethoven Easter Festival, where JoAnn made history as the first female American conductor to lead an orchestra at the Festival.

-Under JoAnn’s leadership, the BPO achieved the goal of its Crescendo Campaign, bringing the endowment past the $50 million mark and ensuring the longevity of the orchestra for generations to come.
+The BPO achieves the goal of its Crescendo Campaign, bringing the endowment past the $50 million mark and ensuring the longevity of the orchestra for generations to come.

 JoAnn is featured in Macy’s Remarkable Women ad campaign, which showcased six women from different professional backgrounds, bound together by their talent, leadership and achievements.

 As of the fall of 2019, the BPO has released 24 recordings with NAXOS.